 Jeannie Vodden was recommended to me by a longtime art friend whose judgment on matters of art has always been reliable.
 As I looked at Jeannie's website the first time, I knew that my friend had chosen wisely once again.
 Jeannie's love of textures is beautifully integrated into her wonderful paintings, whether figurative or still-life, and her work presents a strong impression of the magic she finds in our daily lives.

-Brush-Paper-Water for a look at more of Jeannie's work.
+Please buzz over to Brush-Paper-Water for a look at more of Jeannie's work.

 Tuesday, October 6, 2009